Overview

 3

-In this capstone course, you will investigate issues across many different subject areas or domains of knowledge, connect with community issues or problems and create a solution.
+In this capstone course, you will investigate issues across many different subject areas or domains of knowledge, may connect with community issues or problems, and create a solution.
 Your project should demonstrate the technical and professional skills learned in the program and beyond.
-You must apply your creativity and problem-solving abilities to a real-world context.
+You are expected to apply your creativity and problem-solving abilities to a real-world context.

 Pre-requisites: